Graduate admissions in chemistry

 - Online application

 - Transcripts from all colleges and universities attended.
-If the Graduate School informs you that international transcript evaluation is required, please ignore them.
-If you are accepted and this evaluation is needed, the chemistry department will contact you to initiate the process without cost to you.
-If you pay for the service yourself, we cannot reimburse you.
+The Graduate School requires an international transcript evaluation.
+If you are accepted and this evaluation is needed, the chemistry department will contact you to initiate the process.

 - Three letters of recommendation (online submission preferred)